pnagula/Data-Parallel-SMOTE/README.md

     STYPE = anyarray
    );
 ```
-* Finally, Calling *smote* PL/Python function, Observe the function *smote* is called from the 'table' position of a Select statement as the *smote* function is returning a result set.
+* Finally, Calling *smote* PL/Python function, Observe the function *smote* is called from the 'table' section of a Select statement as the *smote* function is returning a result set.
 The query is distributed as statement has a function in the FROM clause returning a set of rows, the statement can run on the segments

         drop table if exists balanced_trainset;
         create table balanced_trainset as